 Third, select the Graphics card you intend to use for mining.
 The calculator automatically enters the correct hashrate and power consumption.
 If your card isn’t listed or you’ve modified its performance, select the Custom option and enter the relevant figures manually.
 Note that GPU hashrates are entered in (Megahash per second aka MH/s; denoting millions of calculations per second).

-So, our example will net 109 ETH annually.
+These figures will change based on when you run this analysis, but for purposes of the example here we would net 109 ETH annually.
 If sold at the current price, $1537 will be earned from which we subtract the electricity cost of $493.
 This nets a respectable profit of $1045.

 From that $1045, several subtractions may be required: